Higher-order Functions

 }

 .
-However, you must be careful not to call them yourself.
+However, we must be careful not to call them ourselves.
 This would be bad:

 button5.addEventListener('click', donate5());